MyBlackMIDIScore/AmethystImperialGrand/README.md

 - **SFZ instrument files:** GNU General Public License v2.0 (GPL-2.0)
 - **Documents and images:** Copyright 2023 MBMS - All rights reserved

-For detailed information about licensing, please read the LICENSE.md file.
+Detailed information about licensing can be found in the LICENSE.md file.

 For special use cases, please contact me (midisendmail@gmail.com).